andrey-brill/a-bundle/README.md

     ...

-// contains source code of module
+// contains raw sources of module
-/src
+// the sources should be compiled before use
+/@src

     chunk-name.js